 As an XML dialect, SVG is namespaced.
 It is important to understand the concept of namespaces and how they are used if you plan to author SVG content.
-Versions of SVG viewers prior to the release of Firefox 1.5 unfortunately paid scant attention to namespaces, but they are essential to multi-XML dialect supporting user agents such as Gecko-based browsers which must be very strict.
-Take some time to understand namespaces now and it will save you all sorts of headaches in future.
+Namespaces are essential to user agents that support multiple XML dialects; browsers must be very strict.
+Taking the time to understand namespaces now will save you from future headaches.

-It has been a long standing goal of the W3C to make it possible for different types of XML based content to be mixed together in the same XML file.
-For example, SVG and MathML might be incorporated directly into an XHTML based scientific document.
+A long-standing goal of the various W3C specifications is to make it possible for different types of XML-based content to be mixed together in the same XML or HTML file.
+For example, SVG and MathML might be incorporated directly into an HTML based scientific document.
 Being able to mix content types like this has many advantages, but it also required a very real problem to be solved.

-Naturally, each XML dialect defines the meaning of the markup tag names described in its specification.
-The problem with mixing content from different XML dialects in a single XML document is that the tags defined by one dialect may have the same name as tags defined by another.
-For example, both XHTML and SVG have a
+Naturally, each XML dialect defines the meaning of the markup element names described in its specification.
+The problem with mixing content from different XML dialects in a single document is that the elements defined by one dialect may have the same name as elements defined by another.
+For example, both HTML and SVG have a

-<title> tag.
-How should the user agent distinguish between the two?
-In fact how does the user agent tell when XML content is something it knows about, and not just a meaningless XML file containing arbitrary tag names unknown to it?
+<title> element.
+How does the user agent distinguish between the two?
+How do CSS styles distinguish between the two?
+In fact, how does the user agent tell when content is something it knows about, and not just a meaningless undefined HTML custom element or an XML file containing arbitrary element names unknown to it?

 Contrary to popular opinion, the answer to this question is not "it can tell from the

-DOCTYPE declaration, and SVG 1.2 won't even have one.
+DOCTYPE declaration.
+SVG 1.2 doesn't even have one.
 The fact that

-DOCTYPE declarations (usually) match the content in single content type files is merely coincidental.
+DOCTYPE declarations (usually) match the content in single content-type files is merely coincidental.
 DTDs are for validation only, not identification of content.
-User agents that cheat and identify XML content using its DOCTYPE declaration cause harm.
+Any user agent that identifies XML content using its

-The real answer to the question is that XML content tells the user agent which dialect the tag names belong to by giving the tags explicit "namespace declarations".
+The real answer to the question is that XML content tells the user agent which dialect the element names belong to by giving them explicit "namespace declarations".

 So what do these namespace declarations look like, and where do they go?
 Here is a short example.